 Bio Global Industries (BGI)

 Flat or sloping fields situated 178 metres (583 feet) above sea level.
 Clay loam and flint soil.
-Existing 10-year old grown plantation of many species of Willow, Poplar and Eucalyptus.
-Crops to be planted spring 2023 are SRC Willow, SRC and SRF Poplar, Miscanthus, Sida, Black locust and energy crops.
+Existing 10-year old grown plantation of many species of willow, poplar and eucalyptus.
+Crops planted during spring 2023 include SRC willow, SRC and SRF poplar, Miscanthus, black locust, Eucalyptus and perennial grasses.
+Updates on the progress and performance of these crops can be found on this page.

 Address